MiSTer-devel/Downloader_MiSTer/README.md

 ### Supporters+ shout-out!

-Antonio Villena, atrac17, Hard Rich, and MiSTerFPGA.co.uk
+Antonio Villena, atrac17, birdybro, Hard Rich and MiSTerFPGA.co.uk

 Thank you so much for supporting this project!
 If you would like to show up here, join us as **Supporter+** on Patreon: